 The Jewel is technically open 24h/24h, but most attractions, shops, and restaurants operate from 10AM to 10PM (times can vary – you can check specific opening hours as well as pricing here).
 Luggage isn’t allowed in the forest, but you can leave them at the storage.

 The Singapore Botanic Gardens offer visitors some of the most beautiful scenery of Singapore – and that means it’s also a great location for some Singapore photography.
 Whilst Singapore can sometimes feel a little fast-paced and jet set, the Singapore Botanic Gardens are a beautiful escape from the outside world.
 This picturesque oasis also happens to be Singapore’s first UNESCO World Heritage Site thanks to the lush gardens, tranquil lakes and unfamiliar flowers that you’ll encounter during your visit.

 There are plenty of locations throughout the gardens that make the perfect spot for some Instagram-worth photography, however none more so than the National Orchid Garden.
-Whilst it is free to enter the Singapore Botanic Gardens, there is a small entrance fee of SG$15 to enter the National Orchid Garden – but it’s worth it.
+Whilst it is free to enter the Singapore Botanic Gardens, there is a small entrance fee to enter the National Orchid Garden – but it’s worth it.
 There are over 1000 orchid species on display, so you’ll have plenty of options to find the perfect backdrop to your photos.

 To get to the Singapore Botanic Gardens, hop on the Circle Line (orange) or Downtown Line (blue) and exit at the Botanic Gardens MRT Station.

 Recommended by Sarah, editor of Dukes Avenue